yaacov/observer/README.md

 #### Note:
 We can not expand tilde to home directory, `~/.config` will not work as expected.
-If needed useres can use golang's [os/user/](https://golang.org/pkg/os/user/) package.
+If needed users can use golang's [os/user/](https://golang.org/pkg/os/user/) package.

 ## Examples